NVlabs/RADIO/README.md

   <img src="assets/radio_overview_github.png" width="768"/>
 </div>

+## Licensing

+Models prefixed with `C-RADIO` are governed by the [NVIDIA Open Model License](https://developer.download.nvidia.com/licenses/nvidia-open-model-license-agreement-june-2024.pdf), which enables commercial use cases.

+Models prefixed with `E-RADIO` and `RADIO` are governed by the [NSCL LICENSE](./LICENSE) file, which is non-commercial.

 ## Quick start and model versions:

-The latest model version is RADIOv2.
+The latest model version is C-RADIOv3.
 We will update the description once new model is available.

+### Finding Supported Versions

+The list of available versions, and some of their attributes, can be found in [common.py](./radio/common.py).
+Those keys in the `RESOURCE_MAP` dictionary may be used as the `version` argument in `torch.hub.load`.
+Refer to the licensing section above for the use restrictions of particular models.

+### C-RADIO

+The C-RADIO (stands for Commercial RADIO) family of models are trained using different data that is commercially viable.
+Because of this, it enables us to release with the [NVIDIA Open Model License](https://developer.download.nvidia.com/licenses/nvidia-open-model-license-agreement-june-2024.pdf) which allows for commercial use cases.

 ### TorchHub